-The value line of DLT products includes the DLT VS160 and the DLT VS80 drives.
-With compressed capacities from 80 GB to 160 GB and compressed transfer rates from 22 GB/hr to 57 GB/hr, these drives make it possible for everyone to backup.
+The value line of DLT products includes the DLT VS160, DLT VS80 drives and DLT-V4.
+With compressed capacities from 80 GB to 320 GB and compressed transfer rates from 22 GB/hr to 72 GB/hr, these drives make it possible for everyone to backup.

-· LTO Technology
+• LTO Technology